Khalylexe/Firefox-Rounded-Theme/README.md

    <li>Unzip the file and copy the <code>chrome</code> folder into your Firefox profile directory.
 To find out the location of your profile directory go to <a href="https://github.com/Godiesc/floorp-one#example-of-aboutsupport"> about:support</a> or about:profiles.</li>
    <li>Restart the browser.</li>
 </ol>

 > [!TIP]
-> Floorp is recommended for the best experience
+> Floorp Browser is recommended for best experience

 ## Compatibility

 <ul>